40 Items Every Man Over 40 Should Have in His Home

-Sorry for the spoiler alert, but the Abdominizer has never given anybody rock hard abs, and its continued presence in your garage is more embarrassing than boxes filled with dog-eared old Playboys.
-Get rid of it, and invest in the single best cardio machine ever.
+Sorry for the spoiler alert, but the Abdominizer has never given anybody rock hard abs, and its continued presence in your garage is more embarrassing than boxes filled with dog-eared old issues of Playboy.

-Here’s something an adult male should never say to a guest at his house: “Angostura bitters?
-Sorry, no, I don’t have that.
-Can’t I just throw a few ice cubes into a glass of bourbon and call it a day?”
-You should have in stock all the ingredients necessary for the 20 cocktails every man should know how to make.
+Here's something an adult male should never say to a guest at his house: "Angostura bitters?
+Sorry, no, I don't have that.
+Can't I just throw a few ice cubes into a glass of bourbon and call it a day?"
+You should have in stock all the ingredients necessary for the 20 Cocktails Everyone Should Know How to Make.

 Don't make your mom check into a hotel when she comes to visit.
 Set up a space for her with a little privacy, and a bed that won't destroy her back.

 A Pair of Sneakers Close to Disintegrating